alpha-mouse/ti4calc/README.md

 ## Algorithm description ##

-This calculator algorithm is the same that I used in the [calculator for the third edition of Twilight Imperium](https://bitbucket.org/IvanBakhtin/ti3calculator).
+This calculator algorithm is mostly the same that I used in the [calculator for the third edition of Twilight Imperium](https://bitbucket.org/IvanBakhtin/ti3calculator).

 ### The gist ###
-Many battle calculators I've seen just run battle thousands of times and then show results statistics.
-Mine implementation doesn't do that.
-It computes probabilities using a probability propagation algorithm I describe below.
+The calculator computes probabilities using a probability propagation algorithm I describe below.
 It's much faster than running many iterations of battles and averaging results.
 But I've implemented statistical algorithm as well and used it to test probability propagation algorithm.
 Here goes high level description of the algorithm.
 It's based on the assumption that preferred units dying order is defined before the battle and doesn't change during its course.
 This may not be the case in general.
 I can conceive that initially you might try to save Carrier with Ground Forces to make an invasion, but later seeing that the battle will be lost anyway abandon it and try to prolong life of Dreadnoughts to inflict maximum damage.
 In practice though I don't see how such concerns can be reasonably taken care of in a calculator of any type.
-So, I take both fleets (I'll call Ground Forces in an Invasion Combat a fleet, too) and arrange units in them in what I consider a reasonable order of importance which is Flagship, War Sun, Dreadnought, Cruiser, Destroyer, Carrier, Fighter.
+I take both fleets (I'll call Ground Forces in an Invasion Combat a fleet as well) and arrange units in them in what I consider a reasonable order of importance which is Flagship, War Sun, Dreadnought, Cruiser, Carrier, Destroyer, Fighter.
 Then (here goes the key point) possible states of the combat can be represented by a table in which columns and rows correspond to units of one and another army respectively.
 For example, let there be an attacker army consisting of two Cruisers and defending army of a Carrier and two Fighters.

 |           |        | Carrier | Fighter | Fighter |
 |:---------:|:------:|:-------:|:-------:|:-------:|